HoiJean/djangoforbeginners-book/manuscript/ch3.md

 creators, "Code without tests is broken as designed."

-Fortunately Django comes with robust, built-in [testing tools](https://docs.djangoproject.com/en/2.0/topics/testing/overview/) that make writing and running tests easier.
+Fortunately Django comes with robust, built-in [testing tools](https://docs.djangoproject.com/en/2.0/topics/testing/overview/) for writing and running tests.

 If you look within our `pages` app, Django already provided a `tests.py` file we can use.
 Open it and add the following code: